RajivRamaiah/CS61---Lab-2/README.md

 ## When Logged In

 When you log in as a user of any type, the commands you can run must be separated by `|` instead of a space.
 Then, you can follow any of the commands listed in the specs that I linked to above.
 Please read the notes below since I implemented some of the specs in a different manner than as described by the above link.
+Further, when you log in as each user type, you will be greeted by the commands you can run and their proper syntax as well.

 ## Assumptions and Deviations from Specs
 - To log in as an author, reviewer, or editor, use `login|<usertype>|<userID>`